IQSS/datafest/versioning/02_Github_Desktop.md

 Tracking items in a folder (repository) using Git:

-* The repository is made up of a folder whose contents are ‘watched’ for changes by Git.
+* The repository is made up of a folder whose contents are ‘watched’ for changes by Git
 * A repository can have many files and sub-folders
-* It is best to create one repository for each major project you are working on, i.e., one repository for an article, one for a book, and one for some code you are developing.
+* Create a repository for each major project you are working on
 * These folders are like the normal folders you would have on your computer for different projects, though the files in the folders have to be deliberately added to the repository in order to be version controlled.
 * It can be set up to ignore some items in the folder (very large datasets, or temp files)
 * Do not create repositories for folders within a repository (avoid matryoshka repos!)

-Download the folder we have generated for this session [from here](https://github.com/IQSS/datafest/raw/master/versioning/data/DataFest2017.zip), and unzip it.
+Download the folder we have generated for this session [from here](https://github.com/IQSS/datafest/raw/master/versioning/data/DataFest2017.zip), and unzip it in a location of your choosing.

 ### Adding a Folder/Repository

-There are a number of different ways to add files/folders for GitHub Desktop to track.
-We can drag the folder containing the file onto GitHub Desktop.
-When you do this you will be asked whether you want to create a repository for this folder.
-Alternatively we can click on the ‘plus’ icon to open a window to choose folders we want to add.
+There are a number of different ways to add files/folders for GitHub Desktop to track:

+* We can drag the folder containing the file onto GitHub Desktop.
+When you do this you will be asked whether you want to create a repository for this folder
+* Alternatively, we can click on the ‘plus’ icon to open a window to choose folders we want to add.
+This is what we will be doing:

 <img src="img/add.png" width="700" align="center">